Susan Hurley (composer)

 The range of the instruments used by Hurley is broad, including ancient and subtle instruments such as the clavichord and older compositional vehicles such as the chamber opera.
 Hurley wrote one such opera based on the lives of Anaïs Nin and Rupert Pole.
 This was commissioned by Joan Palevsky of Los Angeles.
 Palevsky had been "instrumental" in securing a transfer of the papers of Anaïs Nin to UCLA.
 The commission was part of this effort.

 Hurley was born in Massachusetts and raised in Vermont.

-Education

-American Conservatory, Fontainebleau, France, studied under Nadia Boulanger, and others.